MaWay2000/todo/README.md

 - `js/apiClient.js` – Client-side API wrapper around the onit.lt PHP endpoints.
 - `js/app.js` – Frontend behavior that connects UI events to API calls and renders results.

+## Configuration
+- Runtime configuration is read from `window.__TODO_CONFIG`, set in `js/runtime-config.js`.
+- Copy `js/runtime-config.example.js` to `js/runtime-config.js` for local development and fill in the values for your PHP host, token, and CORS needs.
+- For deployments, generate `js/runtime-config.js` during your build/release pipeline (e.g., using `envsubst`) so the static assets ship with the correct API base and credentials.

 ## Endpoints
 The client is configured to call the following PHP endpoints, assuming they live under the `https://onit.lt/php/todos` base.
-Adjust the `BASE_URL` constant in `js/apiClient.js` if the deployment path differs.
+Configure the base via `js/runtime-config.js` or an environment-specific runtime file if the deployment path differs.

 | Operation | Method | URL | Body | Success response |
 |-----------|--------|-----|------|------------------|